Danielby13/Bigvu_Assignment/README.md

 ```
 clone the repository
+cd to where clone file is placed
 npm install (to install all the dependencies needed to run this task)
-cd to where clone file is placed
 node index.js
 ```
-The library i used to make the video based on ffmpeg so you need to install this program before running this task, <a href="http://ffmpeg.org/">for more information </a>
+The library I used to make the video based on ffmpeg so you need to install this program before running this task, <a href="http://ffmpeg.org/">for more information </a>

 ## Preview: